6 Simple Ways to Support Your LGBTQ Child

 Whether your child appears to be struggling or not, it is worth asking if they would like to speak to someone about their feelings.

 A trusted family member or a friend may be able to offer your child the space to talk about their experiences or emotions.
 If this doesn’t feel appropriate, a specialist children’s therapist will give your child the opportunity to speak freely, without judgement, and in confidence.

-Some schools have a therapist or counsellor on site whom you could request a referral to.
+Some schools have a therapist or counselor on site to whom you could request a referral.

 Take care of your mental health